sharabai/create-ansible-docker-images/README.md

 ## Description

 This project covers creation of two docker images for Ansible versions 2.14.13, 2.16.2.
 Alpine is used as a base image.
-The script copies ~/grab_this.txt to the created images.
+The script copies ~/grab_this.txt to the created images and runs the playbook from the present folder.

 ## Instruction

-Run ```/full/path/to/build_and_run.sh playbook.yml``` to create Ansible docker images and run them.
+Run `/full/path/to/build_and_run.sh playbook.yml` to create Ansible docker images and run them.
 The script would create a volume for the current directory from where you are running the command.
 In your current folder should be all of the ansible files you need to run your playbook.
 Script takes one parameter - name of the playbook to run.

 ## License